hboday/AttendanceCGB/README.md

 12. Then, run the command “rails db:seed”
 13. Then run, “yarn add sass”
 14. Then run, “yarn add esbuild”
+15. Then run, "yarn add stimulus-flatpickr@beta"
-15. Then run, “bin/dev” to run the server
+16. Then run, “bin/dev” to run the server

 To manually open a locally stored file: